 Thanks this week to my friend MK, who has so generously and virulently argued with me over the last couple of weeks about the sanctity and inviolability of classical music.
 She believes in all her heart and soul that it’s legitimate to cover Bruce Springsteen but not Bob Schumann.
 You know, I pretty much agree with her.
 Just not in this case.

 One more issue we need to clarify here, orchestration vs bandization.
 Rodrigo writes for the ‘classical’ concert idiom, i.e., the symphony orchestra, which is a mix of up to 80-90 woodwinds, brass, percussion, and predominantly strings.
-Evans’ instrument is a small concert band —about 20 musicians sans strings.
-The former is by nature softer, the latter typically harder–the difference between catgut on wood and a Bronx cheer amplified on brass.
+Evans’ instrument is a small concert band —about 20 musicians sans strings, the same format as the traditional Big Band.
+The symphony orchestra is by nature softer, the latter typically harder–the difference between catgut on wood and a Bronx cheer amplified on brass.
+But Evans (like his disciple Maria Schneider) employs the Big Band format in a lighter, gentler role.

-The four albums from the Evans/Davis group always pair up in my ears: “Miles Ahead” and “Out of the Cool” together, brassy, brash and bright, upbeat, energetic, gleeful, glowing.
+The four albums always pair up in my ears: “Miles Ahead” and “Out of the Cool” together, brassy, brash and bright, upbeat, energetic, gleeful, glowing.
 Music to Grin To.
 But “Porgy and Bess” and “Sketches of Spain” are soft, floating, contemplative, stunning intricate tapestries of Evans’ trademark nimbus-like concert bands and brass/wind ensembles.

-What Gil Evans did in this piece was to re-cast the second movement (‘Adagio‘, i.e., slow and graceful) of Rodrigo’s concerto.
-From what I can figure out, he uses almost the entire original notation but re-orchestrates it, the brass and woodwinds replacing the strings.
+What Gil Evans did in the first track of “Sketches of Spain” was to re-cast the second movement (‘Adagio‘, i.e., slow and graceful) of Rodrigo’s concerto.
+From what I can figure out, Evans uses almost the entire original notation but re-orchestrates it, the brass and woodwinds replacing the strings.
 But it’s so much more than that.
 He rebuilds the harmonic texture of the original.
 It’s the same but oh, so different.

 Let’s dissect one small part, the very beginning of the two pieces.